 University-owned or -operated Practicum Educational Facilities

 JWU is in a unique position to offer students experience-based learning in a variety of industry-related businesses.
-The following practicum educational facilities are owned or operated by JWU and provide students with internships in their field of study.
+The following practicum educational facilities are owned or operated by JWU and provide students with experiential learning in their field of study.

 The RADISSON HOTEL PROVIDENCE AIRPORT, located in Warwick, R.I., near T.F.
 Green State Airport, offers internships in culinary, restaurant, food service and lodging operations.

 Equine students study horse care and management at the CENTER FOR EQUINE STUDIES, a 31-acre JWU-owned facility in Rehoboth, Mass.
 The facility includes a 32-stall stable, indoor arena with interior observation area, outdoor dressage and jumping rings, all with premium wax footings.
 Also on the property lies a four acre practice jumping field with wooded trails.
 The facility is reserved for the university’s exclusive use, with limited space for students to board their own horses.

 In SCHOOL OF ENGINEERING & DESIGN LABS including the Alan Shawn Feinstein Center for Technology & Design, students perform graphics, Web, programming, networking, database and other technology-based services for a number of clients.

 In UNIVERSITY FINANCE AND ACCOUNTING, accounting students have the opportunity to gain experience in a variety of accounting and financial functions including student payroll, accounts payable, accounting clerk functions in inventory and sales reporting, general ledger, financial reporting and budgeting, and accounting cycle functions.